Data-driven calibration of linear estimators with minimal penalties: Introduction

-The main contribution of the paper is to extend the notion of \emph{minimal penalty} \cite{Bir_Mas:2006,Arl_Mas:2009:pente} to all discrete classes of linear operators, and to use it for defining a fully data-driven selection algorithm satisfying a non-asymptotic oracle inequality.
+The main contribution of the paper is to extend the notion of \emph{minimal penalty} \cite{Bir_Mas:2006,Arl_Mas:2009:pente} presented in Section~\ref{sec.linear} to all discrete classes of linear operators, and to use it for defining a fully data-driven selection algorithm satisfying a non-asymptotic oracle inequality.
 Our new theoretical results presented in Section~\ref{sec.algo} extend similar results which were limited to unregularized least-squares regression (i.e., projection operators).
-Finally, in Section~\ref{sec.simu}, we show that our algorithm improves the performances of classical selection procedures, such as GCV \cite{Cra_Wah:1979} and 10-fold cross-validation, for kernel ridge regression or multiple kernel learning, for moderate values of the sample size.
+We also tackle continuously parameterized families of linear estimators which are typical in ridge regression and spline smoothing (where the one-dimensional parameter to be estimated is the regularization parameter).
+In order to do, we derive novel concentration inequalities which may be useful in other contexts (Section~\ref{A.sec.conc}).
+Our results also enlighten the classical elbow heuristics based algorithms---e.g., ``L-curve maximum curvature criterion'' for Tikhonov \cite{Rez_Hos:2009} and several others regularization problems \cite{Han_OLe:1993,Gro_Wol:2009})---by providing theoretical grounds to another L-curve based calibration algorithm.
+Finally, in Section~\ref{sec.simu}, we show that our algorithm improves the performances of classical selection procedures, such as GCV \cite{Cra_Wah:1979}, for kernel ridge regression, nearest-neighbor regression or locally weighted regression.